Steep drop in net Swiss arrivals

 Foreigners now account for 24.2% of the population, the State Secretariat for Migrationexternal link reported.
 And the latest figure for the first half of this year represents a 1.5% increase over the 2,011,905 foreigners as of June 2016.

-Immigration has long been a controversial topic in Switzerland, where the right-wing Swiss People’s Party narrowly succeeded in persuading voters to back a popular initiative in 2014 that limits arrivals from the European Union.
+Immigration has long been a controversial topic in Switzerland, where the rightwing Swiss People’s Party narrowly succeeded in persuading voters to back a popular initiative in 2014 that limits arrivals from the European Union.

 The government did not support the initiative but was put in the unenviable position of having to figure out how to implement the initiative despite bilateral accords guaranteeing free movement for EU citizens in exchange for enhanced Swiss access to the EU single market.